 The SEMS provides for a structural method of sharing emergency or disaster related public information in a coordinated, accurate, and timely manner.
 This system of passing along coordinated public information through the Public Information Officer is an established part of California emergency management.
 The SEMS structure identifies the Information Officer/Public Information Officer as part of Command/Management at the Incident Command Post (ICP) or Emergency Operations Center (EOC) respectively.
-In the Incident Command System the Public Information Officer serves as the primary point of contact between the EOC or the ICP and the media and the public.
+In the Incident Command System the Public Information Officer reports directly to the Incident Commander.
+The Public Information Officer serves as the primary point of contact between the EOC or the ICP and the media and the public.
 The Public Information Officer will prepare information releases, brief media representatives, and provide for press conferences.
 Normally, the Public Information Officer function will also oversee the Rumor Control activity.